NickyBoy89/java2go/README.md

 * `-w` writes the files directly to their corresponding `.go` files, instead of `stdout`

+* `-outDir` specifies an alternate directory for the generated files.
+Defaults to putting them next to their source files by default

 * `-q` prevents the outputs of the parsed files from appearing on `stdout`, if not being written

 * `-ast` pretty-prints the generated ast, in addition to any other options